Updated

 Each protection order is unique to the individual case.
 Protection orders may include various provisions, such as:

 Violating any provision in a restraining order is illegal in Nevada.
-And each time an adverse party allegedly violates an order counts as a separate charge:1
+Each time you allegedly violate an order counts as a separate charge:1

 The punishment for defying a Nevada protective order depends on two things: